Karma Paws Cat Behaviour

 Pet Sitting Terms of Service

-1.1 The ‘Service Provider’ is Sally Chamberlain and is the person carrying out the pet sitting services.
+1.1 The ‘Service Provider’ is Sally Chamberlain t/a Karma Paws Pet Care and is the person carrying out the pet sitting services.

 1.2 The ‘Client’ is the person(s) to whom the service is being provided.

 2.1 Bookings will only be accepted after all the necessary forms have been completed at the initial meeting and the Service Provider has met the Client and their pets.
-A deposit of at least 50% of the booking total is required seven days prior to the date of the first visit of each booking, along with the clients’ key(s) for access to their property for the duration of the booking.
+An initial meeting is required for all new clients.
+The client is requested to have a set of keys ready to hand over to the Service Provider at the initial meeting for access to their property for the duration of the booking.

 2.2 The Service Provider must be given the expected departure and return dates and times of the Client for each set of bookings to ensure that the pets are not left alone for more than 24 hours prior to the Service Provider’s first visit or any longer than 24 hours after their final visit.